johnny353535/yoi/docs/_pages/elements/accordion.md

 # Accordion

-Use this element to create one or several grouped sections that expand or collapse, once a section header is clicked.
+<p class="intro">Use this element to create one or several grouped sections that expand or collapse, once a section header is clicked.</p>

 | Styles         | [accordion.less]({{ pathToSourceFile }}assets/less/elements/accordion.less) |
 | Script         | [accordion.js]({{ pathToSourceFile }}assets/js/elements/accordion.js)       |